cloudmesh-community/fa18-523-53/project-report/report.md

 Upon collecting the above information from the user, the below rules need to be applied to cleanse and standardize the user input.

 * None of the name related information should contain any integers in them.
-They should be only characters.
+They should contain only characters.
 * Address lines should be standardized such as Lane to Ln and Circle to Cir.
 * City and State should be characters.
 * Zip code has to be integer.